dongilbert/WordPress-Admin-Bar-Improved/trunk/readme.txt

 == ChangeLog ==

+= 3.3.4 =
+* Bugfix - custom menu not showing up on Appearance -> Menus page in themes that did not support them natively.

 = 3.3.3 =
 * Bugfix - login from and other features now functions properly on 3.2.1 and WP Trunk (beta versions of upcoming release)